MetOs-UiO/markdownTemplate-presentation/README.md

 Modify transition animation with `-V transition=[none/fade/slide/convex/concave/zoom]`

-Slide-level set to 2 allows for child slides to be spawned, Slide-level set to 1 only allows parent slides.
+Slide-level set to 2 allows for child slides to be spawned, Slide-level set to 1 only allows for parent slides.

 For an expansive list of customization options, refer to the revealjs [Configuration Options][config]